How Leg Stiffness Affects Energy Economy in Hopping: Conclusions

-The results suggest a correlation between leg stiffness and speed in the energy economy of a one-legged hopper.
-While adapting leg stiffness to the robot's speed may provide energy savings of up to $20\%$ at certain speeds, the overall improvement in energy efficiency for a one-legged hopper with adaptive leg stiffness is modest compared to a well-chosen fixed stiffness.
-Although this improvement provides a compelling enough argument for implementing variable stiffness in some cases, the practical challenges of doing so—including additional energy consumption, higher costs, and the need for sophisticated control strategies—often outweigh the modest gains in efficiency.
-A carefully chosen constant stiffness can achieve similar results in most scenarios.
+While adapting the leg stiffness to the robot's speed may provide energy savings of up to $20\%$ at certain speeds, the overall improvement in energy economy for a monoped with adaptive leg stiffness is modest compared to a well-chosen fixed stiffness.
+Although this improvement provides a compelling enough argument for implementing variable stiffness in some cases, the practical challenges of doing so—including additional energy consumption, higher costs, and the need for sophisticated control strategies— might ultimately outweigh the gains \cite{hurst2008role}.
+This work concludes, that a carefully chosen constant stiffness achieves similar results in most scenarios.

-Despite the extensive computing efforts used to generate the library of optimal gaits, there is no guarantee that these solutions are global minima, showcasing the complexity of the task.
-Moreover, the current study was limited to explore speeds of up to $v_\mathrm{avg} = 1.45$.
-Furthermore, regular manual sanity checks were required to avoid undesirable minima during the exploration process.

-Future work will address these challenges by refining the optimization problem formulation and improving the grid exploration methodology to ensure a broader and more reliable search for globally optimal solutions.
+The non-convexity of the optimization problems limits our approach to ensuring only local minima.
+Future work will further explore this parameter space, also including the hip stiffness~$k_\alpha$.